 We warmly welcome the involvement of parents in the life of the school.
-In non Co Vid times, parents are invited to attend many school functions, including: masses in school, special assemblies, sports days, plays, christmas productions, carol services and any other seasonal school-based activity.
+Parents are often invited to attend many school functions, including: masses in school, special assemblies, sports days, plays, Christmas productions, carol services and any other seasonal school-based activity.
 We welcome the help of those parents, grandparents, parishioners and friends of the school who offer invaluable assistance in supporting staff within the classroom, in a whole range of activities.
 If you feel that you are able to offer help in any way, we will be glad to talk to you and take advantage of your support.